rusty-raven/bigspring/content/english/faq/_index.md

 {{</ faq >}}

-{{< faq "In the Dashboard, what do the column names mean?" >}}
+{{< faq "What do the dashboard column names mean?" >}}

-To keep the tables in the dashboard a reasonable width for display some liberties have been taken with column names.
-Please refer to [table field definitions](tables) for full explanations of the column  names and formula details applied to calculated values.
+A full description of the column names and applied formulas is available on the tables [table field definitions](tables) page..

 {{</ faq >}}